wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 The rest of the differences are in dependencies and configuration and will be covered below.

-## Spring Boot 1.5.x, Spring Security 4.2.x and OAuth
+## Using Spring Boot 1.5.x, Spring Security 4.2.x, and OAuth 2.0

+This version of Spring Boot and Spring Security went a long way to make working with OAuth 2.0 civilized.
+You see below that there's not too much to it.
+It gets even better in the new release!

 ### Resource Server Dependencies and Configuration

-Let's take a look at the `pom.xml` file for the Resource Server:
+Take a look at the `pom.xml` file for the Resource Server:

 ```
 <dependencies>